ysk315/databricks-kaggle-to-lakehouse/README.md

    3.Improt those files from Kaggle using API
 3. Ingested data into bronze layer

-4. Cleaned and transformed data in silver layer 1.Clean column names that has special characters ike . and (. replace it with _
+4. Cleaned and transformed data in silver layer.

+    1.Clean column names that has special characters ike . and (. replace it with _

     2. Replace -200 with Nulls

     3. Derive new columns based on existing data

     4. Combine data and time to form a new value.

     5. Change columns data with has , instead of . ( Examples 2,6 into 2.6)

-5. Aggregated data is loaded into gold layer
+6. Aggregated data is loaded into gold layer